 What is infliximab?

-bDMARDs have now been given to over a million people worldwide since their initial use in the late 1990s.
-Recently biosimilar infliximab products have become available.
-A biosimilar is a version of infliximab that has been shown to have similar safety and effectiveness as the original brand.
+bDMARDs have now been given to over a million people worldwide since their first use in the late 1990s.

-By blocking the cytokine called Tumour Necrosis Factor (TNF), infliximab reduces inflammation, lessens the symptoms and helps stop further joint damage.
+By blocking the cytokine called Tumour Necrosis Factor (TNF), infliximab lessens inflammation, pain symptoms and helps stop further joint damage.

 What benefit can you expect from your treatment?

-If infliximab treatment is stopped or not received at the recommended intervals there is a risk that your condition may worsen.
-Continue with your treatment unless advised by your specialist/GP or unless side effects develop (see Side effects).
-If you stop infliximab for any reason you must contact your specialist/GP.
-Failure to do so may mean that your continued treatment may no longer be subsidised.
+- If you stop infliximab for any reason, you must contact your rheumatologist.
+Failure to do so may mean that your treatment may no longer be subsidised.

 Brands of infliximab

-You should not switch between different brands of infliximab unless advised to do so by your specialist.
+There are also biosimilar infliximab medicines.
+A biosimilar is a version of infliximab that has been shown to have similar benefits and safety as the original brand.
+You should not switch between different brands of infliximab unless told to do so by your rheumatologist.
 Make sure you are given the same brand each time.
-If you need to change brands, your specialist will advise you to and will monitor for side effects like when you first started treatment.
+If you need to change brands, your rheumatologist will advise you and will check for side effects.

 How will your condition be monitored?

-- Infliximab will only be given if your disease is active and if standard treatments have been unsuccessful.
+- Infliximab will only be given if your disease is active and if standard treatments have not worked.

 - It will only be continued if it helps your condition.
-This will be assessed between 12 and 16 weeks after the start of treatment.
+This must be checked between 12 and 16 weeks after the start of treatment.

 How is infliximab given?

-Infliximab is given as a drip (infusion) into the vein.
+- Infliximab is given as a drip (infusion) into the vein.
 The infusion normally takes 1 to 4 hours.
-You will need to stay for at least an hour after the infusion to make sure you don’t have any immediate side effects.
+You will need to stay for at least an hour after the infusion to make sure you do not have any immediate side effects.

-The second dose is given 2 weeks after the first and the third dose 4 weeks after the second.
-The timing of subsequent doses depends on the disease being treated and is usually every 6 to 8 weeks.
+- The second dose is given 2 weeks after the first and the third dose 4 weeks after the second.
+The timing of remaining doses depends on the disease being treated and is often every 6 to 8 weeks.

-Infliximab is usually given in combination with the DMARD methotrexate.
+- Infliximab is often given in combination with the DMARD methotrexate.

-Sometimes a cortisone medication may be used as part of a premedication to reduce side effects (see Are there any side effects).
+- Sometimes a cortisone medication may be used as part of a premedication to lessen side effects (see Are there any side effects).